PhilipYip1988/python-tutorials/readme.md

 # Python Tutorials

-This set of tutorials goes through basic to intermediate concepts of the Python Programming Language using the markdown and notebook aspects of the JupyterLab IDE, supplemented with the Variable Explorer of the Spyder IDE.
+This set of tutorials goes through basic to intermediate concepts of the Python Programming Language using the markdown and notebook aspects of the JupyterLab IDE.
+For illustration variables are explored using the Variable Explorer of the Spyder IDE as JupyterLab lacks in this area.
 The tutorials themselves are written in markdown, and therefore can be downloaded as a zip file, extracted and opened in JupyterLab if GitHub doesn't render images or equations correctly.

-Pleae star the tutorials on GitHub and share with friends if you have found them useful.
+Please star the tutorials on GitHub and share with friends if you have found them useful.

 ## Installation

 The Python ecosystem is very large and has multiple package managers for third-party libraries and numerous IDEs available for writing Python code.
-This installation tutorial is very detailed as it explains how to use Python from the Terminal, the IDLE IDE, the Spyder IDE, the JupyterLab IDE and the Visual Code IDE and how to use the Mamba package manager to create Python Environments, examining what is going on behind the scenes in the file explorer.
+Installation is normally skimmed over briefly in other tutorials however configuring a Python environment using Mambaforge and the mamba package manager can be a good introduction to the Python programming language itself.
+Moreover covering the basics of a package manager and examining what is going on behind the scenes in the file explorer early on will help later when configuring/troubleshooting custom Python environments and trying to install third-party packages which otherwise can be problematic for begineers.
+This tutorial also explains how to use Python from the Terminal, the IDLE IDE, the Spyder IDE, the JupyterLab IDE and the Visual Code IDE.

 [Mambaforge Installation](https://github.com/PhilipYip1988/python-tutorials/blob/main/001_install/readme.md)